Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
-# FEW 1.2 - Lesson 3 - OOP and JS
+# FEW 1.2 - Lesson 3 - lesson topic

 <!-- Put a link to the slides so that students can find them -->